shawsa/odeiter/docs/index.md

 Another advantage, is that generators are lazy.
 They don't compute the solution until you ask for it.
 This allows you to run simulations without a predetermined stoping condition.
-For example, the flowing animation shows two simulations created with `odeiter` where the difference is in the amplitudes of the forcing functions (magenta).
+For example, the following animation shows two simulations created with `odeiter` where the difference is in the amplitudes of the forcing functions (magenta).

 ![](https://raw.githubusercontent.com/shawsa/odeiter/refs/heads/main/readme_media/looping_entrainment_demo.gif)